Increase DR score red

 Is a Low Domain Authority Score Bad?

-Having low domain authority isn’t necessarily a bad thing, and it doesn’t mean you won’t rank on Google.
+Having a low domain authority isn’t necessarily a bad thing, and it doesn’t mean you won’t rank on Google.

 There are plenty of low domain authority sites that rank for low-competition keywords that bring in organic traffic.
 Also, if you want to rank for low-competition keywords, increasing your website’s domain authority might not be a priority.